 Good attendance is imperative, as absences and tardiness can hold back an entire class; and the studio cannot jeopardize its responsibilities to the rest of the class for tardy students.
 Please make every effort to attend every class.
 Missed classes may not be deducted from tuition payments.
 Make-up classes are advised.

-Make up classes: No credits are given for missed classes.
-However, if for any reason your child cannot attend class, they are encouraged to attend a make up class within the month.
+Make up classes: No credits or refunds are given for missed classes.
+However, if for any reason your dancer cannot attend class, he/she is encouraged to attend a make up class within the month.
 (No extra charge for make up.)
 Consult your instructor or admin for assistance in choosing a proper way to makeup classes.
 You must check in at the front desk and schedule a makeup session prior to dropping in on a class that the dancer is not enrolled in.

 All classes are open for observation, via viewing windows.
 However, please maintain respect and decorum and let the instructor do their job with your dancer.
 Refrain from interaction with your dancer during his/her class time, so that he/she and other students in the class may remain focused and attentive to the tasks at hand, reporting to the instructor.
 Do not open closed doors.
 Instructors or helpers will bring your child to you if he/she requires attention (for bathroom, behavior/disciplinary issues, etc.).